makselab/fibration_reconstruction_algorithm/README.md

 # Repository content

+- repair.py
+    Main script that takes in graph file, node color files and parameter file and uses repair_direct_ar_prohibit_Binary_Options.py to solve MIP.

 - repair_direct_ar_prohibit_Binary_Options.py
     This script provides a solution to the problem of finding the minimum number of edges to add or remove in a directed network to ensure the coloring is imbalanced.
 It uses Gurobi for optimization and NetworkX for graph manipulation.

-- repair.py
+Called by repair.py
-    This script is called by repair_direct_ar_prohibit_Binary_Options.py and processes input files and parameters to perform a specific task related to graph edges.
-It requires several input files and parameters to run correctly.

 - 200_nodes/
     Contains:
         - 200.yaml
             file params.yaml file for the repair code
         - 200_nodes.colors.txt